OHDSI/Andromeda/cran-comments.md

-Andromeda v0.6.4
+Andromeda v0.6.5
 ---

-This is a patch release.
+This is a patch release that fixes the error observed on r-devel-linux-x86_64-fedora-clang.

 ## Test environments
 * Windows-latest, R-release (Github Actions)